bell-kevin/testingRandomNumbers/README.md

 Take a screenshot of your fixed code for the method, of your test code, and of the last successful test that ran 5,000 times.

-Submission: screenshots specified and the root folder for the project
+Submission: screenshots specified and the root folder for the project.

 Discussion